Two Quick an Easy Vegetarian Supper Recipes Using Leftovers

-The other evening after a long day, I arrived home to an almost empty fridge; not a usual predicament I must say.
+The other evening after a long day, I arrived home to an almost empty fridge; not a usual predicament in my house I must say.
 Rather than head back out to the supermarket I decided to embark on a new recipe.
 I emptied the contents of my fridge, (which didn't take long) and began preparing supper from meager leftovers.

 The cooked vegetables were from prior dinners and the other bits and pieces were either going stale in the back of my fridge or in my dry store cupboard.
-The eggs were the only fresh ingredient I used.
+The eggs were the only fresh ingredient (always use fresh eggs) I used.
 I keep chickens in the back yard so I always have fresh eggs.
 Using up leftovers is a great way to save some pennies but also to reduce waste which is crucial these days.
 Go and empty your fridge and make a quick and easy supper.

 Make And Rate